-Orioles, Maryland in talks about Blue Jays in Baltimore
+Baltimore talks about hosting Blue Jays; how about Hartford?

 If a major league stadium can’t be found, the Blue Jays could be facing a 60-game road trip, playing opposing teams in their own ballparks instead of a home park.

+“They have indoor batting cages.
+They have hitting bays.
+They have a large clubhouse for players.
+You know, it’s a top-flight facility.
+And, you know, we if there’s a way to make this happen, we would absolutely love to.
+But at the end of the day, it’s the decision of the Toronto Blue Jays,” Reiss said.

+“It’s perhaps the best minor league facility in America.
+The geography of it could not be better.
+You’re a two-hour bus ride from Boston.
+You’re a two-hour bus ride from New York.
+You’re a short charter flight away from, you know, from Philadelphia and Baltimore.”

 Witte reported from Annapolis, Maryland.
+Susan Haigh in Hartford contributed to this report.